cvilsmeier/moni/README.md

 ## Build

 If you do not want to download a pre-built binary, you can build moni from the command line.
-You need
-Go 1.20 or higher.
-For installing Go, see https://go.dev/

 ```
 $ git clone https://github.com/cvilsmeier/moni